Posterior vitreous detachment

 In most people with PVD, the vitreous comes away gently from the retina without any problems and does not cause any long-term changes to your sight.
 A very small number of people may experience complications from their PVD.

 Retinal tears can be successfully treated to prevent them from developing into a retinal detachment which can cause sight loss, but they do need to be treated promptly.
 Retinal tears from PVD are much rarer than PVD alone and only 10-15 per cent of people have a retinal tear following PVD.
-An even smaller number go on to develop a retinal detachment.
+An even smaller number of these people go on to develop a retinal detachment.

 If someone does develop a retinal tear from a PVD, it tends to occur when the PVD symptoms first begin or if the symptoms noticeably increase.
 Having your eyes examined on the same day or within 24 hours of the start of new or worsening symptoms means that your ophthalmologist or optometrist can look for any signs of retinal tear or detachment.